esjsmith/counter/README.md

 This is a manual differential counter for use in hematopathology practices.

 ## Installation
-1. **IMPORTANT**: This is a Backbone JS single page app.
-As a result, the root of the app must be set to reflect the location of the app in the web server.
-This can be changed in the `setRoot` variable in the `/scripts/routes.js` file.
-The default setting assumes that the app is located in the `/counter/index.html` file, with the root of the webserver one level up from the `counter` app folder on the server's file system.

 ## Instructions
 The app is relatively simple to use.